XanGrab/Portfolio/content/games/NoTimeToHorsefly/index.md

 title: "🪰 No Time to Horsefly"
 date: 2022-10-03
 draft: false
-summary: "A top-down, rogue-lite, puzzle, micro-game set in the lifespan of a horsefly created for the 2022 Ludum Dare Jam"
+summary: "A top-down, rogue-lite, puzzle game set in the lifespan of a horsefly created for the 2022 Ludum Dare"
-description: "A top-down, rogue-lite, puzzle, micro-game set in the lifespan of a horsefly created for the 2022 Ludum Dare Jam"
+description: "A top-down, rogue-lite, puzzle game set in the lifespan of a horsefly created for the 2022 Ludum Dare Jam"
 tags: ["Unity", "Game", "Game Jam"]
 ---